madMAx43v3r/mmx-node/docs/pooling_protocol.md

 ### POST /wapi/node/verify_plot_nft_target

-Endpoint to verify that a plot NFT is locked and pointed to the given target address, at the current blockchain height.
+Endpoint to verify that a plot NFT is locked and pointed to the given target address at the current blockchain height.

 Content-Type: `application/json`